animo/minor-blockchain-2020/docs/week-2/storage-and-getting-into-functions.md

-# Week 2: Storage and Functions
+# Week 2: Storage And Getting Into Functions

 ## Smart contracts